studiopress/genesis-simple-faq/README.md

 - **id**: The FAQ id, either singular or a comma-separated list.
 - **cat**: The FAQ category id, either singular or a comma-separated list.

+Alternatively, you can also display all FAQs by simply adding the shortcode without any parameters, like so:

+`[gs_faq]`

 NOTE: shortcodes should not be entered on consecutive lines, like so:

 ```